Rokutann/npy.el/README.md

   python processes for different Pipenv projects
-* change buffer's association to a Pipenv project automatically when you write out the content of the file buffer onto a directory under a differet Pipenv project
+* change buffer's association to a Pipenv project automatically when you write out the content of the file buffer onto a directory under a different Pipenv project
 * spawn a Pipenv shell for a Pipenv project

 ## Installation

-Ensure you have two elisp pacakges, `f` and `s`, installed in your Emacs prior to the nPipenv installation.
+Ensure you have two elisp packages, `f` and `s`, installed in your Emacs prior to the nPipenv installation.
 You can get them from `MELPA` or `Github`.